 What Amazon is likely doing is exploring the idea of creating an account that could generate spending data the company could then use to shape and define marketing efforts, observers say.
 “It’s about payments and data.
 By being the provider of consumers’ checking accounts, Amazon can be in the middle of not just Amazon purchases, but also gain insight into where, when, and what consumers are buying elsewhere,” says Sarah Grotta, director of the debit and alternative products advisory service at Mercator Advisory Group, Maynard, Mass., in an email message.

-The account could also work with Amazon Pay as a source of funds in much the same way the prepaid Starbucks account supports the coffee chain’s mobile-payments service, suggests Richard Crone, principal of Crone Consulting, Santa Clara, Calif.
+The account could also work with Amazon Pay as a source of funds in much the same way the prepaid Starbucks account supports the coffee chain’s mobile-payments service, suggests Richard Crone, principal of Crone Consulting, San Carlos, Calif.
 “Checking account is a misnomer.
 Nobody uses checks anymore,” he says.
 “They could package this as a spending account and connect direct deposit.
 It’s shoring up the foundation for Amazon Pay.”

 Amazon lately has been making efforts to bring Amazon Pay to physical locations in addition to online venues.
 One early participant is TGI Fridays, where the wallet can be used at “select” locations of the restaurant chain, as well as other stores that use First Data Corp.’s Clover point-of-sale system.
 Amazon has also moved to make Amazon Pay work with its Alexa voice-response technology.